openstack/openstack-manuals/doc/admin-guide-cloud/source/keystone_fernet_token_faq.rst

 ===================================
-fernet - Frequently Asked Questions
+Fernet - Frequently Asked Questions
 ===================================

 The following questions have been asked periodically since the initial release